anpaul7/nuodb-operator/README.md

 3. On the "Subscription" page, select the option "A specific namespace on the cluster" and enter your project/namespace value.
 4. Select `Subscribe` to subscribe and install the NuoDB Operator.

-The following video provides a full walk-thru of how to deploy the NuoDB Operator and database in OpenShift 4.x.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[NuoDB in OpenShift v4.x video](https://youtu.be/KYx_B_ykbtU)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**NOTE:** The same benefit areas demonstrated in this video can also be demonstrated in any NuoDB supported Kubernetes managed environment.
+This video [NuoDB in OpenShift v4.x video](https://youtu.be/KYx_B_ykbtU) provides a full walk-thru of how to deploy the NuoDB Operator and database in OpenShift 4.x.
+The same benefit areas demonstrated in this video can also be demonstrated in any NuoDB supported Kubernetes managed environment.

 ### >>> On Amazon EKS, Azure AKS, Google Anthos GKE, Open Source Kubernetes, or Docker Desktop Kubernetes